Why Study Art at the University of Minnesota?

 - Drawing, Painting, and Printmaking

 - Sculpture and Ceramics

-Our students benefit from the resources of a world-renowned institution dedicated to research, education, and outreach in the context of an interdisciplinary and critically rigorous studio environment.
+Our students benefit from the resources of a world-renowned institution dedicated to research, education, and outreach.
 Courses focus on the conceptual and material understanding of creative practice and also on the significance of art within the broader social and historical contexts in which it is made.

-Our faculty are all practicing artists with accomplished and active exhibition careers, and their passion for teaching and research creates a rigorous and challenging environment for students.
+Our faculty are all accomplished, practicing artists with active exhibition careers, and their passion for teaching and research creates a rigorous and challenging environment for students.

 After graduation, our students embark upon a wide variety of careers in studio practice, teaching, nonprofit arts organizations, and creative services.
 We are continually expanding collaborations with other academic departments, community, and international partners to provide students with pathways to professional opportunities in the arts and beyond.